robinsmith-source/sdi/docs/utils/terraform.md

 Terraform follows a simple yet powerful workflow: **Write -> Plan -> Apply**.

 1.  **Write:** Define your infrastructure resources in `.tf` configuration files using HCL.
 2.  **Plan:** Run `terraform plan` to preview the changes Terraform will make to reach your desired state.
-This is a crucial safety step.
 3.  **Apply:** Run `terraform apply` to execute the changes outlined in the plan.

 ### Key Concepts Explained